DanielOgorchock/ST_Anything/README.md

   - You can rename any of the Child Devices via the ST Phone App as you see fit.
 Just click the gear icon within any child device in the phone app.
   - You can assign the child devices to any "Room" you have defined to keep things organized.

-3) The names of the devices you create in the Arduino setup() routine must match exactly the names the Parent Device Handler code expects.
+3) The names of the devices you create in the Arduino setup() routine MUST MATCH EXACTLY the names the Parent Device Handler code expects.
 The names are CaSe SenSiTiVe!
 Do not get creative with naming in the Arduino sketch as the Child Devices will not be created.
 Follow the naming convention as seen in the "ST_Anything_Multiples_xxxx.ino" sketches
   - Contact Sensors:  "contact1", "contact2", "contact3", ...
   - Alarm: "alarm1", "alarm2", "alarm3", ...
   - Motion: "motion1", "motion2", "motion3", ...